 The proposed New Community Amendment will continue the development of Babcock Ranch under a Mixed-Use Planned Development program with clustered development pods within the ±4,157-acre site.
 The proposed Comprehensive Plan Map Amendment will expand the total wetland acreage within the preserve from 608.2 acre to 615.28 acres.
-Within the development pods, density is proposed to slightly increase from 1 du/2.5 acres to 1 du/2 acres to allow for a maximum of 2,078 dwelling units.
-This text amendment will continue to allow for the clustering of development in a mixed-use setting by allowing for an additional 360 multifamily dwelling units, or which 10% will be workforce housing units at 140 percent of the AMI.
+Within the development pods, density is proposed to slightly increase and be capped at a maximum of 2,078 dwelling units.
+This text amendment will continue to allow for the clustering of development in a mixed-use setting by allowing for an additional 360 multifamily dwelling units.
 The remaining density will be utilized for Assisted Living Facility beds utilizing the Land Use Equivalency Matrix adopted by the MPD.
-These changes will increase attainable workforce housing in the community, provide additional housing diversity, and allow for aging in place opportunities for existing and future residents and their families.
-Of the 360 proposed multi-family units, 10% will be developed under the Affordable Housing Program in accordance with the site-built provision set forth in Administrative Code 13-5 and will target the surrounding workforce with rents at 140 percent of the AMI.
+These changes will provide additional housing diversity and allow for aging in place opportunities for existing and future residents and their families.

 The text amendment will work to balance the proposed change by reducing the total number of hotel rooms from 600 rooms to 250 rooms.
+The reduction of hotel rooms lessens the intensity of allowable development within the Lee County portion of Babcock Ranch.
+The multifamily units will achieve more diverse housing stock for the Babcock Ranch community.
 Additionally, the companion MPD and supportive Master Concept Plan will delineate substantial increases to preserve areas that will remain under perpetual conservation easements.